johanboesveld/GCD-Course-Project/README.md

 Course Project for the Getting and Cleaning Data Course (John Hopkins University)

 ##This repo includes the following files:
-- this README.md file
+-this README.md file
-- one R script called run_analysis.R
+-one R script called run_analysis.R
-- the accompanying CodeBook.md that describes the variables, the data, and the transformations performed to clean up the data
+-the accompanying CodeBook.md that describes the variables, the data, and the transformations performed to clean up the data

 ##Project Description
 The goal of this project is to show my ability to collect, work with, and clean a data set.
 In this project I will prepare tidy data that can be used for later analysis.